brotkrueml/schema/Documentation/Configuration/Index.rst

 Extension configuration
 =======================

-To configure the extension, go to :guilabel:`Admin Tools` > :guilabel:`Settings`
+To configure the extension, go to
-> :guilabel:`Extension Configuration` and click on the :guilabel:`Configure extensions` button.
+:guilabel:`Admin Tools > Settings > Extension Configuration` and click on the :guilabel:`Configure extensions` button.
 Open the :guilabel:`schema`
 configuration: